-These reports will request information about the status of your award in terms of purchasing equipment, hiring personnel, and your award-related community policing activities.
+These reports will request information about the status of your award in terms of purchasing equipment, hiring personnel, delivering services, and progress in meeting milestones identified in the cooperative agreement, as well as general information about your agency.

 What if we make a mistake or need to modify the report after it is submitted?